disgustalt/Slackbot/README.md

 ## Customizing
+Change the bot name and choose wether to prefix commands in [config.js](/config.js).

 You can add command files to the [/commands](/commands) directory.
 (All files must end with `.js`)

 Modal listeners go to [/modals](/modals).